 I don’t have time to read this.
-Give me the Growth Mindset Lesson Plans.
+Jump to the Growth Mindset Lesson Plans / Resources catalogue

 Too long.
 Didn’t read.
 (Ironic in so many ways, but we get it.)